fbpx Skip to content

 Closing Costs on VA Loans

-VA Closing costs are an unavoidable part of the home buying process.
+VA Closing costs are an unavoidable part of the home-buying process.
 However, you can work around them and find options that lower them to more reachable levels.

 The VA loan program is designed to make homeownership more accessible for those who have served our country.
 Don’t let closing costs deter you from applying for a VA loan with Society Mortgage.
-We are a VA-approved lender and offer competitive rates on our VA loans.
+We are a VA-approved lender and offer competitive mortgage rates on our VA loans.

 Frequently Asked Questions